Aging-In-Place: How to Get Your Bathroom Ready

-Ensuring your bathroom is well-lit is essential to aging in place.
+Ensuring your bathroom is well lit is essential to aging in place.
 Overhead lighting casts shadows and might prevent clear visibility in your bathroom.
-Instead of overhead lighting, try to add eye level lighting in your bathroom and make sure the light is coming from different directions.
-The more sources of light you have coming from different angles, the better visibility you have for every part in your bathroom.
-Something else you could do with lighting is replacing your light switch plates with illuminated ones to help you locate light switches in the dark.
+Instead of overhead lighting, try to add eye-level lighting in your bathroom and make sure the light is coming from different directions.
+The more sources of light you have coming from different angles, the better visibility you have for every part of your bathroom.
+You can also replace your light switch plates with illuminated ones to help you locate them in the dark.

-Another way to guide you safely and comfortably is to install an illuminated toilet seat in your bathroom.
+Another way to add nighttime visibility is to install an illuminated toilet seat in your bathroom.
 There’s nothing worse than having to use the bathroom in the middle of the night, and adding an illuminated toilet seat to your bathroom would make using the bathroom at night much easier.
-Check out the Cachet® Nightlight Quiet-Close™ designed by Kohler!

-Make sure your toilet is properly adjusted to the height that’s most comfortable to you.
-The height of the toilet is crucial in ensuring your bathroom comfort and safety.
-Modifications to consider are an elevated toilet seat with arms, adding a bidet to your existing toilet for improved personal hygiene, or investing in a new toilet that is designed for increased accessibility and that fits your preferences more.
+Make sure your toilet is properly adjusted to the height that’s most comfortable for you.
+Modifications to consider are an elevated toilet seat with arms, adding a bidet to your existing toilet for improved personal hygiene, or investing in a new toilet that is designed for increased accessibility.

 If you think your conventional turn-knob faucets may cause problems, consider single-handle faucets.
 They are much easier to control and are typically more efficient.
 You can also install automatic and sensor bathroom faucets or even a foot pedal faucet to make your faucet completely hands-free.

-While it is understandable that you might have worries about making those modifications to your house and the associated costs, there are many resources and options available.
+While you may have worries about the associated costs of making modifications to your house, there are many resources and options available.
 If you have questions about grants and financing options, read our blog about Medicare and other financing options that might be available for you.

-There are many things that you can do to have your home fully prepared for aging in place.
-You should start with your bathroom to ensure a safe, independent, self-sufficient life.
-Check out our bath safety guide for more ways to prepare your home for aging in place.
+There are many things that you can do to prepare your home for aging in place.
+Your bathroom is a good place to start to ensure a safe, independent, self-sufficient life.
+Explore our bath safety guide for more ways to prepare your home for aging in place.